jeffreymew/Flask-React-Postgres/README.md

 This is a minimal sample Flask and React starter code that demonstrates how both frameworks can be used together in a single page web Application.

-The code is based on https://github.com/dternyak/React-Redux-Flask.
+The code is based on https://github.com/dternyak/React-Redux-Flask and https://github.com/creativetimofficial/material-dashboard-react

 ## Tutorial